The First Year Experience program will nurture your academic skills and passions and immerse you in the life of our campus.

 What is a Peer Mentor?

 First Year Experience Peer Mentors are leaders on campus who help ease the transition to college for first-year students.
-Each peer mentor is assigned to one First Year Seminar (FYS) course and assists the instructor in meeting the goals of the course and program.
-Mentors will offer peer insight into academic and social life at college, as well as provide supplemental support for new Otterbein students.
-Please contact Colette Masterson, Director of Center for Student Involvement with comments/questions.
+Peer Mentors will offer peer insight into academic and social life at college, as well as provide supplemental support for new Otterbein students.
+Please contact Colette Masterson, Associate Director of New Student Transitions with comments/questions.

 FYE Events Calendar